DOOMNOVA/ArgoCD_With_Kubernetes/README.md

 <h3 align="center">Webapp using Argo CD</h3>

   <p align="center">
-    This repo includes the source code and the github workflow file to generate the docker hub image for the webapplication.
+    This repo includes the source code and the github workflow file to generate the docker hub image for the web application.
 The kubernetes config files repo for this source code are available in the link below:
     <br />
     <a href="https://github.com/DOOMNOVA/A_P_config_argocd.git"><strong>Config File repo »</strong></a>
     <br />